sitepoint-editors/author-documentation/docs/Tools-Images.md

 - Images are given to the editor for them to upload into the article.
 - SitePoint has their own in-house graphic designer, so some editors will have an image created from scratch.

+**Image Specifications:**
-**Image Specifications:** The maximum upload size is 2MB, and the maximum image width is 800 pixels, anything larger than that gets resized.
-Make sure your images are optimized for the web, use JPEG or PNG-8 and try to avoid PNG-24.
+- The maximum upload size is 2MB
+- The maximum image width is 800 pixels, anything larger than that gets resized.
+- Make sure your images are optimized for the web, use JPEG or PNG-8 and try to avoid PNG-24.